 The Schola Cantorum, our College choir of around 80 members, sing at special Masses such as our St Edmund’s Day Celebrations, the Lenten concert and lead the annual Carol Service.
-The Schola have also sung at Canterbury Cathedral and Westminster Cathedral.
+The Schola has also sung at Canterbury Cathedral and Westminster Cathedral.
 A Chapel Choir also operates on Sundays in term time.
 Our Chamber Choir is much in demand to sing at St Edmund’s functions such as weddings, funerals and balls.
 As well as Schola and Chamber Choir we have eight ensembles including Orchestra, Jazz Band, Concert Band, Junior Strings, Flute, Saxophones and Guitars.
-These enselbles all have the opportunity to perform at half termly recital evenings where friends and family are welcome to see them perform.
+These ensembles all have the opportunity to perform at half termly recital evenings where friends and family are welcome to see them perform.

 We offer a full range of instrumental lessons given by our dedicated peripatetic team of 21 teachers including voice, strings, brass, woodwind (including Saxophone), percussion, guitar, piano, harpsichord and organ.
 Currently, we teach more than 200 music lessons and 40 LAMDA or LAMDA Musical Theatre tutorials each week.